expect2004/Program-Store/README.md

  - CF stands for [Codeforces](codeforces.com)
  - UVA stands for UVa Online Judge
  - NK stands for [Nowcoder](https://ac.nowcoder.com/acm/home)
+ - HZ stands for HZOJ, the private Online Judge of Huaiyin Middle School Of Jiangsu Province, China.
+ - BZOJ stands for BZOJ, which had stopped running.

 # Difficult Or Great Problem